Skip to content

 “Why is Grandma Acting Different?”: Explaining a Dementia Diagnosis to a Child

-Receiving a dementia diagnosis can be overwhelming—you want to start planning for care, tend to your family member’s emotional needs, and think about the future.
+Receiving a dementia diagnosis is beyond overwhelming—almost immediately, you begin thinking about how to start planning for care, tend to your family member’s emotional needs, and, most importantly, about the future.
+For primary care partners, facing a loved one’s dementia diagnosis can seem as though you’re facing an upward battle alone.
 You might be so overwhelmed with everything going on that you forget about the children in the family.
-They need support during this time, too.

-It’s natural to want to protect children and adolescents from difficult situations, to keep them optimistic and innocent for as long as possible.
-However, children are often perceptive and may notice the tension and fear following a dementia diagnosis or other health concern.
+It’s natural to want to protect children and adolescents from difficult situations, especially if your children are young, to keep them optimistic and innocent for as long as possible.
+However, children are often perceptive and may notice the tension and fear following a dementia diagnosis or other health concerns.
 As a result, they may start to ask questions like:

 “Why does Grandpa never play ball with me anymore?”